Live 3D bottle

 Product in action

-Screenshots from intelvit.com itself — rendered in the brand's own visual system (warm cream, olive primary, bronze accent), embedded here so this reads as a real case study, not an abstraction.
+Screenshots from the IntelVit site: the July 2026 'The Site Is the Label' redesign, rendered in the brand's own Forest Studio system (cream paper, olive eyebrows, bronze doses) and embedded here so this reads as a real case study, not an abstraction.

 Moment 1 · Hero

-The frosted-glass bottle is the first thing the eye lands on — framed by floating ingredient cards with the milligrams already visible.
+The frosted-glass bottle is a real-time three.js render, not a photo, and the milligrams are annotated right on the hero.
 No stock photo, no robot brain, no gradient mesh.

-Six rows.
-Six doses.
-Each one at the level the research actually used.
-This is the page label-readers screenshot and send to a friend before they buy.
+Six chapters, six doses, each at the level the research actually used: name in serif, dose in bronze mono, mechanism in one sentence.
+This is the page label-readers screenshot and send to a friend.

-$49 for the first 500. $79 after that.
-The cap is real, the counter is real, and there isn't a single urgency timer on the page.
+$49 a month for the first 500, locked for life. $79 a month after launch.
+The cap is real, the reservation bar is real, and there isn't a single urgency timer on the page.
 Trust scales when you stop using dark patterns.

 The problem